gonzalochale/chonza/README.md

 ## Features

 - **Simple**: Chonza is designed to be simple and easy to use.
-It is built on top of TailwindCSS and Framer Motion, which makes it easy to integrate into your projects.
+It is built on top of TailwindCSS, which makes it easy to integrate into your projects.

 - **Customizable**: Chonza is highly customizable.
 You can easily change the colors, fonts, and other styles to match your brand.